CodePartnersMD/MD301-guide/curriculum/15/project-guidelines.md

 - A description of the project
 - The overall problem domain and how the project solves those problems
 - Semantic versioning, beginning with version 1.0.0 and incremented as changes are made
-- A list of any libraries, frameworks, or packages that your application requires in order to properly function.
-If needed, provide instructions that the user may need to follow in order to get your application up and running on their own computer.
+- A list of any libraries, frameworks, or packages that your application requires in order to properly function
+- Instructions that the user may need to follow in order to get your application up and running on their own computer
+- Clearly defined API endpoints with sample responses
+- Clearly defined database schemas

 Within your code, document with meaningful comments.
 For example, a comment might provide an overview of what the function beneath it is doing, or describe the relationship between two variables.